 Getting to grips with the relatively complicated topic of inflation is essential for your trading repertoire; the main reason being that it plays a fundamental role in the value of a country’s currency.
 It’s important to understand what inflation is; inflation is quite simply the rise in cost of products and services within an economy.
 This includes the cost of housing, travel, energy, clothing and gas.
-Governments measure the rate of inflation using the Consumer Price Index (CPI), this is a monthly statistic which is produced by a weighted average of a predetermined basket of goods - including gas, food, clothing, household maintenance, and also Online products.
-I’m not sure exactly what products are in their pretermined Online shopping basket, it is probably books, possibly phone accessories, and maybe even some sex toys - it’s a huge Online market after all.
+Governments measure the rate of inflation using the Consumer Price Index (CPI), this is a monthly statistic which is produced by a weighted average of a predetermined basket of goods - including gas, food, clothing, household maintenance, and also Online products (think computer games, toasted sandwich makers and heavy duty staplers - an essential part of any household's list of inanimate items that get used once in an Azure moon).

-Certain items are given more weight in the overall CPI, since governments are aware that a consumer will spend considerably more money on gas than they will on milk (I think I spend more on sex toys than milk too! ;p).
+Certain items are given more weight in the overall CPI, since governments are aware that a consumer will spend considerably more money on gas than they will on milk (as they should, remember, #if it's not your mom, it's not your milk!).
 The Consumer Price Index serves as an overall guide as to the cost of living, and therefore can be used to accurately identify both inflation and deflation.

 It’s next important to understand what causes inflation to occur within an economy, and a sound starting point is to become familiarized with demand pull inflation.
 This is something which occurs when there is an increase in the amount of money circulating within an economy, and the premise runs along the lines that; more money chasing the same amount of goods and services will cause prices of those goods and services to rise.
 This happens because the increase in spending power increases demand, which in-turn raises price levels.

-There are a number of reasons as to why there would be an increase in the amount of money circulating within an economy but probably the most significant factor is interest rates, when interest rates are low, more individuals are likely to borrow (what I meant is that more sheeple become debt slaves), and this leads to greater purchasing power (even if it’s all on tick).
-Another reason why there might be more money in circulation is due to high employment statistics, and it can be safely assumed that high employment figures will result in a population having more spending power (…figures).
+There are a number of reasons as to why there would be an increase in the amount of money circulating within an economy but the most significant factor is interest rates, when interest rates are low, more individuals are likely to borrow (what I mean is that more sheeple are primed to becoming debt slaves for ever and all eternity), and this leads to greater (fake) purchasing power.
+Another reason why there might be more money in circulation is due to high employment statistics, and it can be safely assumed that high employment figures will result in a population having more spending power (very basic stuff here).